freddyamsterdam/drupal8-docker/README.md

 - Basic knowledge of aforementioned tools.

 ## <a name="run"></a> Run :shoe:
-If you haven't installed Drupal yet follow [the steps](#steps) below.
+If you haven't installed Drupal yet, follow [the steps](#steps) below.
 Otherwise, you can run:

 ```shell
 # To start in Foreground